Great is His Faithfulness

 Susan Kaiser

 Well, I’d always wanted to be a teacher, I guess, and so that was my plan, was to go to college and become a teacher, which I did.
 I was attending Concordia College, St. Paul, in that direction.
 But even in high school already, I was interested.
-I had learned a verse in confirmation.
+I had learned a verse in Confirmation.
 1 Timothy 2:4, “God would have all men to be saved and to come to the knowledge of the truth.”
 And so I kind of had that in the back of my mind all the while, but I didn’t know exactly what that would mean.
-Then, as a sophomore in high school, a family from Lutheran Bible Ttranslators spoke in our church, and we sang the hymn, “Hark, the Voice of Jesus Crying.”
+Then, as a sophomore in high school, a family from Lutheran Bible Translators spoke in our church, and we sang the hymn, “Hark, the Voice of Jesus Crying.”
 And, of course, part of that hymn is, “Here am I. Send me.
 Send me.”

 04:20